miayam/miayam/src/pages/about.md

 It doesn't have to be `React`, `Angular`, `Vue`, or `Svelte`
 - Performance.
 A super fast jellyfish.
 100% lighthouse score
 - SEO
-- PWA.
-Well, I just want to display pictures of cute girls when offline

 Therefore, this starter project must be:
 - [Boring](#boring)